spencermountain/compromise/docs/justification.md

+nlp_compromise is not the most accurate, or most clever nlp toolkit.

 ##Justification
 If the 80-20 rule applies for most things, the ''94-6 rule'' applies when working with language - by [Zipfs law](http://www.businessinsider.com/zipfs-law-and-the-most-common-words-in-english-2013-10):
 >The **[top 10 words](http://www.businessinsider.com/zipfs-law-and-the-most-common-words-in-english-2013-10)** account for 25% of used language.